IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

-!!!!
-WORK IN PROGRESS

 # Visualize Credit Risk with Watson Studio and Cognos Analytics

-This code pattern showcases the integration between Watson Studio and Cognos Analytics by guiding the user through an examination of data related to a growing problem in the United States, the issue of food insecurites and its associated factors.
+This code pattern showcases the integration between Watson Studio and Cognos Analytics by guiding the user through an examination of credit risk related data.

-Often in data science we do a great deal of work to glean insights that have an impact on society or a subset of it and yet, often, we end up not communicating our findings or communicating them ineffectively to non data science audiences.
-That's where visualizations become the most powerful.
-By visualizing our insights and predictions, we, as data scientists and data lovers, can make a real impact and educate those around us that might not have had the same opportunity to work on a project of the same subject.
-By visualizing our findings and those insights that have the most power to do social good, we can bring awareness and maybe even change.
-This Code Pattern walks you through how to do just that, with IBM's Watson Studio, Pandas, and Cognos Analytics.

-For this particular Code Pattern, the focus is on food insecurity throughout the US.
-Low access, diet-related diseases, race, poverty, geography and other factors are considered by using open government data.
-For some context, this problem is a more and more relevant problem for the United States as obesity and diabetes rise and two out of three adult Americans are considered obese, one third of American minors are considered obese, nearly ten percent of Americans have diabetes and nearly fifty percent of the African American population have heart disease.
-Even more, cardiovascular disease is the leading global cause of death, accounting for 17.3 million deaths per year, and rising.
-Native American populations more often than not do not have grocery stores on their reservation... and all of these trends are on the rise.
-The problem lies not only in low access to fresh produce, but food culture, low education on healthy eating as well as racial and income inequality.

-The government data that is used in this Code Pattern has been conveniently combined into a dataset for our use, which you can find in this repo under combined_data.csv.zip.
-You can find the original, government data from the [US Bureau of Labor Statistics](https://www.bls.gov/cex) and [The United States Department of Agriculture](https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/).
+The Data Scientist refines the data and builds a model using Watson Machine Learning.
+The model is then used to score new credit applications to determine if they are a risk or not.
+The results are then fed into Cognos Analytics, where a Business Analyst can create visualizations to provide insights about the factors that most influence the credit worthiness of the applicants.

+Data is easily transferred between Watson Studio and Cognos Analytics using a feature of Studio called a `Data Connector`.
+It provides notebooks the ability to read and write data to a Cognos Analytics instance.

 ![architecture](doc/source/images/architecture.png)

 ## Flow

-1. Full data set is loaded into Cognos Analytics.
+1. Credit risk data is loaded into Cognos Analytics.
-1. User runs Jupyter notebook in Watson Studio
+1. Data Scientist runs Jupyter notebook in Watson Studio.
-1. Data from Cognos Analytics is loaded into Jupyter notebook.
+1. Data from Cognos Analytics is loaded into Jupyter notebook where it is prepared/refined for modeling.
-1. Jupyter notebook is run to create a refined data set that is pushed back into Cognos Analytics.
+1. Jupyter notebook uses Watson Machine Learning to create a credit risk model.
+1. New credit applications are scored against the model and the results are pushed back into Cognos Analytics.
-1. User runs Cognos Analytics to visualize new data set.
+1. Business Analyst runs Cognos Analytics to visualize the results.

 ## Included Components

 * [Cognos Analytics](https://www.ibm.com/products/cognos-analytics): A business intelligence solution that empowers users with AI-infused self-service capabilities that accelerate data preparation, analysis, and repot creation.
 * [IBM Watson Studio](https://dataplatform.cloud.ibm.com): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
-* [IBM Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
 * [Jupyter Notebooks](https://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 * [pandas](https://pandas.pydata.org/): A Python library providing high-performance, easy-to-use data structures.